compwhile/docs/01-requirements.md

     * Partial if statement (of type command)
     * Lists
     * Inline procedure expansion
-* Detailed requirements can be found in the [WHILE-interperter requirements](while-interperter/requirements.md) document.
+* Detailed requirements can be found in the [WHILE-interpreter requirements](while-interpreter/requirements.md) document.

 ## 8. Open questions
 * The following features are open questions and (will) have a proposal in the